Cherreads

 Rudina barely opened her eyes.
 "Then at least we'll die comfortably."

-All my thoughts halted as the car passed through massive iron gates after several minutes of driving.
+I didn't smile.
+I felt… worried.
+But all my thoughts halted as the car passed through massive iron gates after several minutes of driving.

 My breath caught.